ansible/awx/awx/api/templates/api/host_fact_versions_list.md

+# List Fact Scans for a Host by Module and Date

 Make a GET request to this resource to retrieve system tracking scans by module and date/time

 You may filter scan runs using the `from` and `to` properties: